-Like most general liability policies, the ISO form covers defense expenses outside the policy limit.
-This means that defense costs do not reduce your limits.
+Most general liability policies cover defense expenses outside the policy limit.
+This means that defense costs don't reduce your limits.

 Costs Included in Supplementary Payments

-The policy provides unlimited coverage for the cost of defending you or another insured against a covered lawsuit.
-The attorney assigned to your case may be employed by the insurer or by an independent law firm.
+The policy provides unlimited coverage for fees charged by an attorney to defend you or another insured against a covered lawsuit.
+The attorney may be employed by the insurer or an independent law firm.

-Your insurer will pay up to $250 for the cost of bail bonds required because of an accident or traffic law violation arising out of the use of a vehicle that is covered for bodily injury.
-Within the context of a general liability policy, "vehicle" means mobile equipment.
-Liability policies exclude accidents arising from the use of autos.
+Your insurer will pay up to $250 for the cost of bail bonds required because of an accident or traffic law violation arising out of the use of a vehicle covered for bodily injury.
+Within the context of a general liability policy, "vehicle" means mobile equipment (not autos).

-For example, suppose that one of your employees is arrested by a police officer for leaving the scene of a traffic accident that caused injury to a pedestrian.
+For example, suppose that an employee is charged with leaving the scene of a traffic accident that caused injury to a pedestrian.
 The accident occurred while the employee was driving a piece of farm machinery.
 Your policy will pay up to $250 toward the cost of a bail bond purchased on behalf of the employee.

 The purpose of an attachment bond is best explained by an example.
-Suppose that a customer has filed a lawsuit against your company.
-It appears that the plaintiff will win a judgment against you.
-However, the plaintiff suspects that you might skip town (or do something else) to avoid paying the damages.
-Thus, he asks the court to attach (seize) some property belonging to you.
+Suppose a customer has filed a lawsuit against your company and it appears the plaintiff will win a judgment against you.
+The plaintiff suspects that you might take steps (such as leaving town) to avoid paying the damages so he asks the court to attach (seize) property that belongs to you.
 If you fail to pay the damages, the court may sell the property in order to compensate the plaintiff.

 Your insurer will pay various court costs that may be charged to you if the plaintiff wins the lawsuit.
 Examples are a suit filing fee, the cost of court transcripts, the cost of copying documents, and charges for subpoenas served on witnesses.